2015 Slovak Cup final

-The 2015 Slovak Cup Final (known as the Slovnaft Cup for sponsorship reasons) was the final match of the 2014–15 Slovak Cup, the 46th season of the top cup competition in Slovak football.
-The match was played at the NTC Poprad in Poprad on 1 May 2015 between FK AS Trenčín and FK Senica.
+The 2015 Slovak Cup final (known as the Slovnaft Cup for sponsorship reasons) was the final match of the 2014–15 Slovak Cup, the 46th season of the top cup competition in Slovak football.
+The match was played at the NTC Poprad in Poprad on 1 May 2015 between AS Trenčín and Senica.
 AS Trenčín defeated FK Senica 3-2 after penalties.